 Gitis said not just opioids are causing deaths, they’re majorly hindering the country’s economic growth.
 He extrapolated the study results of Princeton University economist Alan Krueger, who stated that a decline in workforce participation of 20 percent and 25 percent was found for women and men, respectively because of an increase in the prescriptions for painkillers.

 Kruger also noted that regions with the maximum number of opioid prescriptions observed a high number of workers dropping off.
 Based on Grtis’s research also, for girls, more work hours were lost between 1999 and 2015 (6.4 billion) than men (5.7 billion).
-Unfortunately, employers across the nation are having a difficult time in filling the vacancies because people aren’t able to pass the drug test.
+Unfortunately, employers across the nation such as Wildlife Control Houston TX are having a difficult time in filling the vacancies because people aren’t able to pass the drug test.

 Effects of opioids on body